astronomer/docs/learn/airflow-advanced-cluster-policies.md

 Once implemented, if any DAGs or tasks are not compliant with your set policies, the policy will raise the `AirflowClusterPolicyViolation` exception and the DAG will not be loaded.
 This is exception is displayed on the Airflow web UI as an `import error`.

-You can use `AirflowClusterPolicySkipDag` exception to skip a DAG.
+You can also use `AirflowClusterPolicySkipDag` exception to skip a DAG.
+For example, you might want to skip month-end DAGs from daily processing, or skip any DAGs that have the wrong environment tag.
+Another possible use case could be when you are migrating from a deprecated source system to a new one.
+You might want to skip the old DAGs to avoid any failures and alerts.
 Note that this exception will not be displayed on the Airflow web UI.

 ### DAG policy